lawilliams713/LIRI-Bot/README.md

 2. Navigate to the folder that contains the liri.js file.

-3. The utput will depend on the command you run.
+3. The output will depend on the command you run.

 There are four commands: